 “Grab bars can help maintain independence while reducing the risk of falls and costly emergency room visits.”

 Grab bars are sturdy, wall-mounted devices designed to provide stability and assistance during daily activities.
-Unlike decorative towel bars or furniture, these specialized safety bars can support substantial weight—typically a minimum of 250-pounds (114-kg) when properly installed.
+Unlike decorative towel bars or furniture, these specialized safety bars can support substantial weight—typically a minimum of 250 lbs.
+(114-kg) when properly installed.

 Nevertheless, I always recommend that families consider installation before problems arise.
 Proactive planning is more effective than reactive measures after a fall occurs.